12FlyBreads/12FlyBreads/README.md

-# Hi there, I'm Artur Gomes Simão 👋
+# Hi there, I'm Artur Simão 👋

 I'm a Computer Engineering student from Brazil.